Ttantivi/SF_Parking/README.md

 eda files -> ppreprocess.ipynb -> initial_kernel.ipynb -> meters.ipynb -> final_probabilities.ipynb -> reformat_table.ipynb

+The following sections will be outlining the exact step by steps of the analysis, and which notebooks are corresponding to each step.

 ## Data
 The data are directly from [data.sfgov.org](https://datasf.org/opendata/) where every citation’s information is uploaded in tabular form daily starting from 2008.
 Giving us the time, location (longitudinal), address, violation type, etc. We downloaded it directly as a .csv before importing it onto Python for our data wrangling.
 We first had to wrangle our data into data types that we could work into our geospatial and temporal analysis.
 To make the analysis more manageable, we filtered the data to only January 2022 to February 2023 and just meter violations.